Skip to main content

 Prerequisites

-client_idIdentifies your application to Consul during the OAuth flowProvided by Consul when your app is registered
+client_idIdentifies your Connect App to Consul during the OAuth flow.

 API keys and OAuth client credentials serve different purposes.
-An API key authenticates requests to your own Consul account.
-A client ID + client secret authenticate your app during the OAuth flow so it can act on behalf of other users’ accounts.
-When making API requests on behalf of a connected user, use the OAuth access token, not your API key.
+An API key (csl_live_… / csl_test_…) authenticates requests to your own Consul account.
+A client_id + client_secret authenticates your app during the OAuth flow so it can act on behalf of other users’ accounts.
+When making API requests on behalf of a connected user, use the OAuth access token — not your API key.

-Consul uses the OAuth 2.0 authorization code flow: 1.
-Redirect the user to Consul’s authorization endpoint:
+Consul uses the standard OAuth 2.0 authorization code flow.
+All OAuth endpoints are served by auth.onconsul.com; the Consul v1 API at api.onconsul.com only consumes the resulting access tokens.
+1. Redirect the user to Consul’s authorization endpoint:

 ?response_type=code